j-santana-dev/itguynextdoor.github.io/site/content/en/blog/alertmanager-webhook.md

 You can create a dashboard in Grafana and set an alert to test the configuration.
 You can check the logs of the Alertmanager and the echo server to see the alerts being sent!

 ## Conclusion
-One of the most important things that I learned from this experience is that you never should put your Alertmanager instances under a round-robin load balancer.
+One of the most important things that I've learned from this experience is that you never should put your Alertmanager instances under a round-robin load balancer.
 This can end up with inconsistent behavior.

 All your Alertmanager instances should be called in parallel by the client applications (like Grafana or Prometheus).